BennyHallett/bennyhallett.github.io/_posts/2016-03-07-the-cost-of-stuff.markdown

 Or maybe invest it?
 Could we use it to have a good experience with our family or friends instead?

-#### Storage
+### Storage

-It costs me space in my home to keep this item, as well as some extra money since my home needs to be (if only slightly) larger to store it.
+It costs me space in my home to keep this item, as well as some extra money since m o home needs to be (if only slightly) larger to store it.

 If we (for the sake of simple maths) say that I live in a 100m/sq home and pay $300